-To understand how these function works, create a measure with any one of these functions & put it in a card.
-You will notice that these functions returns the pc name if viewed on desktop & returns the account id when published in Power BI service.
-This account id in Power BI service will help us match with the email id defined in the ‘rls_access’ table.
+To understand how this function works, create a measure with any one of these functions & put it in a card.
+You will notice that these functions return the pc name if viewed on desktop & return the account id when published in the Power BI service.
+This account id in the Power BI service will help us match with the email id defined in the ‘rls_access’ table.

 To create roles,